 But then her shrieks continued, and I caught her eyeing the red button.

 To my delight, and her horror, they let us go around one extra time.
-I thought Lindsey might pass out.
-I’m happy to report we made it the whole ride without needing to press the Emergency button, and yes, Lindsey found a bathroom.
+I thought my friend might pass out.
+I’m happy to report we made it the whole ride without needing to press the Emergency button, and yes, she found a bathroom.

 Tips to Know Before You Know Go